raspberrypi/documentation/configuration/security.md

 ## Install a firewall

 There are many firewall solutions available for Linux.
 Most use the underlying [iptables](http://www.netfilter.org/projects/iptables/index.html) project to provide packet filtering.
-This project sits over the Linux netfiltering system. `iptables` is installed by default on Raspbian, but is not set up.
+This project sits over the Linux netfiltering system. `iptables` is installed by default on Raspberry Pi OS, but is not set up.
 Setting it up can be a complicated task, and one project that provides a simpler interface than `iptables` is [ufw](https://www.linux.com/learn/introduction-uncomplicated-firewall-ufw), which stands for 'Uncomplicated Fire Wall'.
 This is the default firewall tool in Ubuntu, and can be easily installed on your Raspberry Pi:

 ```bash
 sudo apt install ufw